Lachin corridor: History

-In March 2021, a journalist for BBC visited the road, reporting that "since the war, Armenians have had no control over who and what uses this road", adding that control is now up to the Russians.
+A BBC journalist visited the road in March 2021, reporting that "since the war, Armenians have had no control over who and what uses this road", adding that control is now held by the Russians.
+Azerbaijan said that it installed video surveillance cameras along the Lachin corridor.
 Being the only road that connects Nagorno-Karabakh to the Republic of Armenia, it has often been described as a "lifeline" to and for residents of Nagorno-Karabakh.